Copyright 2020 Karlsruhe Institute of Technology

 """Hook for collecting configuration needed for plugin-specific preferences.

-Plugin preferences are shown in a separate tab on the user's preferences page.
-For
+Plugin preferences are shown in a separate tab on the user's preferences page and

-adding a custom preferences tab, a plugin has to return a dictionary containing a
+For adding a custom preferences tab, a plugin has to return a dictionary containing

-title, form and a callable returning a template.
+a title, form and a callable returning a template (so it can be rendered at

-:class:`.PluginConfigForm` containing the unique name of the plugin, while the
+:class:`.PluginConfigForm` containing the name of the plugin, while the template

-template returned by the callable should only contain the rendering of the form
+returned by the callable should only contain the rendering of the form fields, since

-fields, since the surrounding form element, including the CSRF input field and the
+the surrounding form element, including the CSRF input field and the submit button,

 An example may look like the following: